 He was coming, praise God, but I wouldn't get that moment.
-It's a lot to process in a few hundred minutes of a contraction-filled morning.
+It's a lot to process in a few contraction-filled hours.

 My parents flew up the interstate from Columbia, as they always do, and my in-laws retrieved Mac and Mary Brooks and treated them to a Chick-fil-A lunch at the hospital.
 By the time Mom and Dad made it into my room to say hello, I had to rush them right back out after the briefest of hugs; it was go time.

 Everything led up to this.
 Despite my OB's objections, believing strongly that all was well with our boy, the NICU team began hurling facts and potentialities my way.
 They stayed in the corner - my doctor made sure of that - but I had to try my hardest not to focus on what they signified.

 After one last statement of the obvious ("I'm not quite ready to meet him; I really wasn't planning to do this today!"), Chapman was here in a blink.

 |Chapman Collins Smith, our take-home baby.|

 Our OB kept the NICU team at bay for a moment so I could see the son I'd carried so many (but not quite enough) weeks.
 I looked at him and my heart dropped.
 "Hello, my love!"
 I remember hearing the words leave my mouth as though I was a bystander; so much was happening at once.

 Chapman was weighed quickly, and I was relieved to know he tipped the scales at 5 pounds and 7 ounces.
 Five pounds was some odd fixation of mine, as if somehow he'd be healthier, be safer if he crossed that arbitrary, invisible line.